ixdlabs/django-api-template/README.md

 1. Go to `Project Structure > Project` and set the correct SDK.
 (Create a venv/conda environment)
 2. In `Project Structure > Modules` select `django-api-template` and set its name to correct project name.
-3. In the same dialog, select `Django` module and set project root and settings locations.
-4. Go to `Edit Configurations` and Add `Django Server` configuration.
+3. Go to `Edit Configurations` and Add `Django Server` configuration.
 Select `Use SDK of Module` as the interpreter.

 ## Guide